kusha-b-k/ScalaNanoClock/README.md

 ##Use
-please change the font type that are installed on your computer system
+Please change the font type in the code, according to the font type that are installed on your computer system